-The certified file system for the TCOS Identity Card Version 1.1 Release 2 / P60D144 has the version '01'.
+The certified file system for the TCOS Residence Permit Card Version 1.1 Release 2-BAC/SLE78CLX1440P is File System Version '01' (FSV01) with version-ID '81'.

 The TOE is finalized after the Initialisation resp.
 Pre-Personalisation phase.
 Delivery is performed from the Initialisation facility to the Personalisation facility by a secured transport to a specific person of contact at the Personalisation site.
 Furthermore, the Personaliser receives information about the Personalisation commands and process requirements.
 To ensure that the Personaliser receives this evaluated version, the procedures to start the Personalisation process as described in the Administrator's Guide [12] have to be followed.